User rights

 admin user

-When a PLCnext user logs into the SSH console with the admin user, the user is also recognized with the same name and password by the Linux system.
-The user is therefore assigned to the plcnext Linux group.
+When a user logs onto a PLCnext Control with the admin user, the user is also recognized with the same name and password by the Linux® system.
+The user is therefore assigned to the plcnext group of the Linux® system.
 Files that this user may read, write to and/or execute are assigned to the plcnext group file system.

 plcnext_firmware user